vinberg88/opensuse/README.md

-# How to install Opensuse - Tumbelweed - KDE - Plasma via Windows11! and some more stuff - WSL
+# How to install Opensuse - Tumbelweed - KDE - Plasma via Windows11! and some more stuff - WSL as a hobby =)

 What you need..
 Basic stuff